tlspuffin/async-opcua/README.md

 [![Build Status](https://github.com/locka99/opcua/workflows/OPC%20UA%20for%20Rust/badge.svg)](https://github.com/locka99/opcua/actions/workflows/main.yml)

-OPC UA is an industry standard for monitoring of data.
-It's used extensively for embedded devices, industrial control, IoT, etc. - just about anything that has data that something else wants to monitor, control or visualize.
+OPC-UA is an industry standard for information modeling and communication.
+It is used for control systems, IoT, etc.

-Rust is a systems programming language and is therefore a natural choice for implementing OPC UA.
-This implementation supports the embedded, micro and nano profiles but may grow to support features in time.
+The OPC-UA standard is very large and complex, and implementations are often flawed.
+The strictness of Rust makes it a good choice for implementing OPC-UA, and the performance characteristics are useful when creating OPC-UA tooling that will run in constrained environments.

 Read the [compatibility](./docs/compatibility.md) page for how the implementation conforms with the OPC UA spec.